tinuzz/wp-plugin-trackserver/readme.txt

 * height: map height
 * align: 'left', 'center' or 'right'
 * class: a CSS class to add to the map div for customization
 * markers: true (default) or false (or 'f', 'no' or 'n') to disable start/end markers on the track
+* gpx: the URL to a GPX file to be plotted on the map. 'track' attribute takes precedence over 'gpx'.
+Markers are disabled for GPX files.

 Example: [tsmap track=39 align=center class=mymap markers=n]